microsoft/react-native-windows-samples/website/versioned_docs/version-0.64/IReactNotificationService-api-windows.md

 [`IReactNotificationSubscription`](IReactNotificationSubscription) **`Subscribe`**([`IReactPropertyName`](IReactPropertyName) notificationName, [`IReactDispatcher`](IReactDispatcher) dispatcher, [`ReactNotificationHandler`](ReactNotificationHandler) handler)

 Subscribes to a notification.
-The `notificationName` is a non-null property name and can belong to a specific namespace.
+- `notificationName` is a non-null notification name that can belong to a specific namespace  like any [`IReactPropertyName`](IReactPropertyName).
-The `dispatcher` is used to call notification handlers.
+- `dispatcher` is used to call notification handlers.
 If it is null, then the handler is called synchronously.
-The `handler` is a delegate that can be implemented as a lambda to handle notifications.
+- `handler` is a delegate that can be implemented as a lambda to handle notifications.
 The method returns a [`IReactNotificationSubscription`](IReactNotificationSubscription) that must be kept alive while the subscription is active.
 The subscription is removed when the [`IReactNotificationSubscription`](IReactNotificationSubscription) is destroyed.